Pavel-Kravchenko/Evolution-of-mitochondrial-DNA-inheritance-patterns/README.md

 Species_files
 Species_files.tar.gz
 ```
-Now you are ready to start
+Now you are ready to start.
 Command
 ```bash script1.sh``` and wait when the program have completed
 You are expected to recive such demo results in Species_files: